itk-dev-rpa/OpenOrchestrator-docs/docs/setup/openorchestrator.md

 python -m OpenOrchestrator -o
 ```

-This will launch Orchestrator and you will see a screen window like this:
+This will launch Orchestrator and you will see a window like this:
 ![Orchestrator Settings tab](images/settings-tab.png)

 Insert the connection string to the database and generate a new encryption key